 The dam was originally constructed between 1837 and 1840 as an earth embankment, with a puddle clay core.
 On 12 December 1964, an extreme rainfall event damaged the original smaller (primary) spillway.
 This led to the Inspecting Engineer requiring the overflow capacity to be increased considerably.
 Between 1969 and 1970, an auxiliary spillway 76m long and 0.26m above the original spillway, was constructed on the face of the embankment to provide extra overflow capacity for extreme weather events.

 What measures are you taking to keep the reservoir safe?

 We have expert teams of hydrologists and engineers who are constantly monitoring water levels and reacting to changes in the weather.
 A range of the latest water measurement gauges are sited around the reservoir.
-These help to alert the Trust, and our on-site contractors Kier, when action needs to be taken to open valves or activate the 11 high volume pumps sited at Toddbrook while repairs are carried out.
+These help to alert the Trust when action needs to be taken to open valves or activate the 11 high volume pumps sited at Toddbrook while repairs are carried out.

 Toddbrook Reservoir is almost fully drained and water levels will remain at this near-empty level for the entire duration of the repair project.

 What other reservoirs are of a similar design to the Toddbrook Dam?
 Are they safe?